larsw/redux-bug-reporter/README.md

 ### 3. Integrate With Backend Service
 Redux Bug Reporter needs to be able to submit bugs to some sort of backend.
 An example implementation of a backend is coming soon.
 If a backend service doesn't exist, a temporary solution to try Redux Bug Reporter is to log bugs to the console instead of submitting them.

+TODO: Update these docs to use console integration
 ```js
 const submitFn = (newBug) => {
   return new Promise((resolve, reject) => {